-All CoC- and ESG-funded projects are required to prioritize individuals and families using the CARES process.
-Based on the length of time rental assistance will be provided, households will be referred by their vulnerability outcome from the Housing Prioritization Tool (short-term: Low, medium-term: Medium, and long-term: Medium-High).
+All CoC- and ESG-funded projects must prioritize individuals and families using the CARES process.
+Based on the time rental assistance will be provided, households will be referred by their vulnerability outcome from the Housing Prioritization Tool (short-term: Low, medium-term: Medium, and long-term: Medium-High).
 Along with the vulnerability outcome, households will be selected based on the following criteria after meeting program eligibility: